-In recent years, interest in lip enhancement has noticeably increased, with more and more women looking for ways to safely give their lips a little extra va-va-voom.
+In recent years, interest in lip filler injections has noticeably increased at our plastic surgery center and medical spa near San Diego.
+More and more women (and men!) are looking for ways to safely give their lips a little extra va-va-voom.
 While Kylie Jenner and her notorious pout surely played a part in the uptick of patients wanting to enhance their lips, fans recently noticed that Jenner’s lips weren’t looking quite as voluptuous.
-In response, Kylie said she had all of her fillers removed, leading many patients to ask, “can you remove lip filler?”
+In response, Kylie said she had all of her fillers removed, leading many patients to ask, “Can you remove lip filler?”

-With a 96% patient satisfaction rate on RealSelf, it’s safe to say that most patients love their fuller, more defined lips after having lip injections—but what do you do if you’re not satisfied with your results?
+With a 96% patient satisfaction rate, it’s safe to say that most patients love their fuller, more defined lips after having lip injections—but what do you do if you’re not satisfied with your results?
 Can you undo lip fillers?

 Yes, but there’s a catch: You can only have hyaluronic acid fillers “undone”